 She is making an exciting entrance on the European scene, in France in particular, where she sang Barbarina (Le Nozze di Figaro) at the Festival d’Aix-en-Provence in a new production by Lotte de Beer and under the direction of Thomas Hengelbrock.

 Recently, she performed Gretel (Hänsel und Gretel) at the Opéra National du Rhin, Barbarina (Le Nozze di Figaro) and Oberto (Alcina) at the Opéra National de Lorraine and participated to Nuit funèbre staged by Katie Mitchell in Lyon, Grenoble and Clermont-Ferrand.
 She also reprised the role of Barbarina at the Théâtre de la Ville de Luxembourg.
-On these occasions, she collaborates with Mako Letonja, Andreas Spering, Leonardo Garcia Alarcon and Jérémie Rohrer.
+She also made her debut at the Opéra de Rouen as Pamina (Die Zauberflöte).
+On these occasions, she collaborates with Mako Letonja, Andreas Spering, Leonardo Garcia Alarcon, Jérémie Rohrer and Ben Glassberg.

 In concert, she performed, among others, in the Netherlands as part of the Grachtenfestival, in Slovakia with the Košice Philharmonic Orchestra for the Mass in C (Beethoven) and in Japan where she gave a recital tour.
 She has also been seen in Montreal singing Gérard Grisey’s Quatres chants pour franchir le seuil under Guillaume Bourgogne.